 Trying the local cuisine can be one of the most exciting parts about traveling to a foreign country.
 However, it is important to be careful of what you eat.
-The way food is prepared or what ingredients it contains may be different in USA than in other countries, putting unknowing travelers – especially senior travelers – at risk of falling ill or feeling a lack of energy.
-Opt for healthy food and know your food options before you order while traveling in America, so that an attempt to experience the culture doesn’t leave you sick.
+The way food is prepared or what ingredients it contains may be different in the U.S. than in your home country This puts unknowing travelers – especially senior travelers – at risk of falling ill.
+Opt for healthy food and know your food options before you order while traveling in America.
+You don’t want an attempt to experience the culture to leave you sick.
 These healthy eating travel tips will help you make the best food choices during your trip.

 Avoid relying on unhealthy foods to satisfy your hunger by bringing your own snacks.
 Pack healthy snacks for traveling like fruits, vegetables, granola, nuts, and yogurt to stay full and energized on long plane or car rides.

 People with heart conditions, diabetes, and other medical conditions should avoid soft drinks, caffeine, and alcoholic beverages, and others should limit their intake of these drinks.
 Sugary beverages can cause fatigue and headaches, so instead, drink plenty of water, and choose real fruit juices, sports drinks, and electrolyte water over soda and other caffeinated beverages.

 Vegetarian food options are often packed with nutritious vegetables, soy products, beans, or nuts, all of which are potent energy sources.
 When flying, opt for vegetarian meals offered by many major airlines.
 At the airport, look for vegetarian options that contain fruits, vegetables, grains, and nuts to keep you focused during your travels.
 If you’re traveling long distances by car in the U.S., look for these vegetarian fast food options: